Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of Iceland

 By the view-dial at Klofningur in the rain and wind that made my photos dark and gloomy

 From here, and in other places at Fellsströnd, one can see two cones in the sea.
-These cones are called Dímonarklakkar islands and they are the highest islands in the Breiðafjörður bay, 39 meters high.
+These cones are called Dímonarklakkar islands, and they are the highest islands in Breiðafjörður bay, at 39 meters high.

-I have sailed right up to them on a boat trip on the Breiðafjörður bay.
+I have sailed right up to them on several occasions on a boat trip in Breiðafjörður bay.

 Unfortunately, it was not sunny when we visited, but my aunt tells me that it is breathtaking watching the sunset on a clear day from this place.
-I hope I will be able to visit again on a sunny day.
+I hope I can see again on a sunny day.

 Klofningur West-Iceland